Albert-Gao/blog/source/_posts/how-to-solve-the-required-module-not-found-error-in-flow-js.md

 ### 2.2 Install the according type definition

 Install type definition for packages in `packages.json` which could be found.
+And in fact, if it can't find the definition, it will generate the mock typed definition like the one we did in part one.

 ```bash
 # Install all the definition only for dependencies
 flow-typed install --ignoreDeps dev bundle peer